ostpczk/anxiety/scenes/act1.md

 {{/if}}

 {{if window.HACK_REPLAY.a2_ending=="flight"}}
-b: Zmusi nas do uderzenia sympatycznego organizatora imprezy!
+b: Zmusi nas do uderzenia Życzliwego Antyzłoczyńcy, organizatora imprezy!
 {{/if}}

 {{if window.HACK_REPLAY.a3_ending=="jump"}}
-h: Przynajmniej może nie spadniemy z budynku tym ra--
+h: Może przynajmniej tym razem nie spadniemy z budyn--
 {{/if}}

 {{if window.HACK_REPLAY.a3_ending=="walkaway"}}